Getting an entire choir to warm up together is not always easy.

 - “Tongue trills” will bring freedom in the tongue.
 “Lip trills” simulate the action of the vocal folds and assist with vocal onset and vocal freedom.

-Suggestions for Rehearsal
+Suggestions For Choir Rehearsal

 - Sing the phrase from end to beginning.
 This will build your confidence to finish the phrase without losing breath.